The Guild Chapel was founded in 1269 and is painted with motivational frescos showing the fate of the damned in the 15th century. It's...

 The final resting place of the Bard is said to be the most visited parish church in all of England.
 Inside are handsome 16th- and...

 Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – which means this pub with low ceilings has...

 This lovely restaurant is a fantastic place for immersing yourself in Stratford's historic charms.
 The food is delightful and the...

 Old Town · interesting places nearby

 Hall's Croft information

-Shakespeare's daughter Susanna married respected doctor John Hall, and their handsome Jacobean town house stands south of the centre en route to Holy Trinity Church.
-Deviating from the usual Shakespearean theme, the exhibition offers fascinating insights into medicine in the 16th and 17th centuries.
-The lovely walled garden sprouts with aromatic herbs employed in medicinal preparations.
+The handsome Jacobean town house belonging to Shakespeare's daughter Susanna and her husband, respected doctor John Hall, stands south of the centre.
+The exhibition offers fascinating insights into medicine in the 16th and 17th centuries, and the lovely walled garden sprouts with aromatic herbs employed in medicinal preparations.